owenoclee/trmnl-dash/README.md

-# trmnl
+# trmnl-dash

-A [Typst](https://typst.app)-based renderer for the [TRMNL](https://usetrmnl.com) ePaper display device, with a local preview tool that roughly simulates the physical device's size and color gamut on a MacBook screen.
+A personal dashboard for the [TRMNL](https://usetrmnl.com) ePaper display device, with a local preview tool that roughly simulates the physical device's size and color gamut on a MacBook screen.

 ## Device specs